jmzii/passw-generator/README.md

 # Password Generator

-A simple password generator built with React and JavaScript that works like a VR train's toilet
+A simple password generator built with React and JavaScript that works like a VR train's toilet.
+Also provided automated tests using Robot framework.

 // sorry about using Finnish and English in the commits, I forgor I was ment to use only english :(

 ## Demo